-Later instars hide at base of leaf or near base of
+Later instars hide at the base of a leaf or near the base of the

 tree's trunk when not feeding (all larvae were found on saplings).

-Early instar larvae have extremely pointed head capsules; sometimes have difficulty shedding their head capsules.
+Early instar larvae have extremely pointed head capsules and sometimes have difficulty shedding their head capsules.

 The body and wings are dark brown.
 The forewing has a large black